Imam Ali in the Quran

 This verse declares believers who have found the path of truth through faith and are the source of righteous deeds as the “best of creation.”

-While the concept of the best of creation may seem to apply broadly and not be limited to any specific person or people, in Sunni sources such as Shawahid al-Tanzil, Ad-Durr al-Manthur, Noor al-Absar, and Ihqaq al-Haq, numerous narrations from the Prophet Muhammad (peace be upon him) consider Imam Ali (peace be upon him) and his Shia as possessing the quality of being the best of creation, and cite this quality as one of the best proofs of Ali’s (peace be upon him) superiority and his right to Imamate over all Muslims.[28]
-It can be concluded that preferring someone less superior over someone more superior is undesirable, and therefore, the first successor to the Prophet (peace be upon him) should be the Commander of the Faithful (Ali) (peace be upon him).
+While the concept of the best of creation may seem to apply broadly and not be limited to any specific person or people, in Sunni sources such as Shawahid al-Tanzil, Ad-Durr al-Manthur, Noor al-Absar, and Ihqaq al-Haq, numerous narrations from the Prophet Muhammad (s) consider Imam Ali (a) and his followers as possessing the quality of being the best of creation, and cite this quality as one of the best proofs of Ali’s (a) superiority and his right to Imamate over all Muslims.[28]
+It can be concluded that preferring someone less superior over someone more superior is undesirable.
+Therefore, the first successor to the Prophet (s) should be the Commander of the Faithful (Ali) (a).

 The term “righteous of the believers” is stated in a general sense, encompassing all virtuous, faithful, and upright individuals across all eras after the advent of Islam.
-However, in numerous traditions, “the righteous of the believers” has been interpreted specifically as referring to Imam Ali (peace be upon him).
-It has been repeatedly narrated from the Prophet (peace be upon him) that “the righteous of the believers” is Ali ibn Abi Talib (peace be upon him).
+However, in numerous traditions, “the righteous of the believers” has been interpreted specifically as referring to Imam Ali (a).
+It has been repeatedly narrated from the Prophet (s) that “the righteous of the believers” is Ali ibn Abi Talib (a).
 This interpretation is found in Shia sources (such as Al-Ghadir, Tafsir al-Mizan, Tafsir Nemooneh, and other interpretations) as well as in Sunni sources (such as Shawahid al-Tanzil and Ruh al-Bayan) have repeatedly mentioned these kinds of narrations.[29]

 12. Verse of Purification

 Here, the intention refers to a definitive divine will that cannot be averted.
-Moreover, more than seventy narrations from Sunni sources identify the Ahl al-Bayt as the Five Pure Ones, which can include narrations from Ahmad ibn Hanbal, Hakim Nishapuri, and Tirmidhi.[30]
+Moreover, more than seventy narrations from Sunni sources identify the Ahlul Bait as the Five Pure Ones, which can include narrations from Ahmad ibn Hanbal, Hakim Nishapuri, and Tirmidhi.[30]

-Shia scholars cite this verse as one of the proofs of the infallibility of the Imams (peace be upon them).
-For further interpretation and explanation, one can refer to authoritative books on beliefs, finding that this interpretation of the verse is agreed upon by all Shia and Sunni commentators.
+Shia scholars cite this verse as proof of the infallibility of the Imams (a).
+For further interpretation and explanation, one can refer to authoritative books on beliefs, and this interpretation of the verse is agreed upon by all Shia and Sunni commentators.

 13. Verse of Affection